idrsolutions/buildvu-php-client/README.md

 # BuildVu PHP Client #

-BuildVu PHP Client is the PHP API for IDRSolutions' [BuildVu Microservice Example](https://github.com/idrsolutions/buildvu-microservice-example).
+Convert PDF to HTML5 or SVG with PHP, using the BuildVu PHP Client to interact with IDRsolutions' [BuildVu Microservice Example](https://github.com/idrsolutions/buildvu-microservice-example).

-It functions as an easy to use, plug and play library that lets you use [BuildVu](https://www.idrsolutions.com/buildvu/) via a REST endpoint from PHP.
+The BuildVu Microservice Example is an open source project that allows you to convert PDF to HTML5 or SVG by running [BuildVu](https://www.idrsolutions.com/buildvu/) as an online service.

 For tutorials on how to deploy BuildVu to an app server, visit the [documentation](https://support.idrsolutions.com/hc/en-us/sections/360000444652-Deploy-BuildVu-to-an-app-server).